rocheseb/TCCON/lft_app/README.md

 While the server is running, the app will be available in the browser at localhost:5006/lft_app

 - Python dictionaries of the data are saved in lft_app/saved_sessions/
-- PDF document with all the plots are saved in lft_app/
+- PDF documents with all the plots are saved in lft_app/pdf/

 ### DISCLAIMER ###